 Medieval British Literature: Literary Lessons from The Lord of the Rings

-This course overviews one of J.R.R.
+Description: This high school college prep course overviews one of J.R.R.
 Tolkien’s most famous works, Lord of the Rings.
-This high school English course highlights the literary elements and influences that made Tolkien’s epic a masterpiece.
+This course highlights the literary elements and influences that made Tolkien’s epic a masterpiece.
 Students will not only read the Lord of the Rings Trilogy, but can expect to read and pull information from other works such as but not limited to The Odyssey, The Iliad, Beowulf, and Sir Gawain and the Green Knight.
 In addition, the curriculum examines the mind of the man behind one of the world’s most extraordinary tales.
 The curriculum covers critical aspects in literature and writing.

 Students participating in this course can expect to: